-If you are purchasing a motorcycle for the first time, getting the best motorcycle insurance will require following a different path compared to vehicle insurance.
-Although the two are quite similar in many ways, there are some important differences to know if you have never purchased motorcycle insurance before.
+If you purchase a motorcycle for the first time, getting the best motorcycle insurance will require following a different path than vehicle insurance.
+Although the two are quite similar in many ways, there are some important differences to know if you have never purchased motorcycle insurance.

 The first place to check is with the insurance laws governing your state.
-Except for New Hampshire and Florida, you are required to have motorcycle insurance or financial proof of responsibility.
+Except for New Hampshire and Florida, you must have motorcycle insurance or financial proof of responsibility.
 Plus, some states require personal injury protection while others do not.
 Be sure to check out the laws and requirements of your state before purchasing a motorcycle.

 Do You Buy Insurance Before or After Purchasing the Motorcycle?

 Before you can purchase insurance, you will need to get a motorcycle.
 An insurance company provides coverage for the motorcycle you own, not the one you have not purchased yet.
-This is because all motorcycles are different, and at least part of the premiums will depend on the type of motorcycle you are buying.
+This is because all motorcycles differ; at least part of the premiums will depend on your buying type.